mcorning/lct-c/docs/Heroku.md

 1. Connect app to your github repo
 2. Enable Automatic Deploys
 3. Deploy Branch (if necessary)
+4. Build can take several minutes...

-4. Open app (button top right corner)
+> You can start the app with Open app button (top right corner)

 ## Issues